-The GW School of Business was born in a spirit of innovation.
+The GW School of Business (GWSB) was born in a spirit of innovation.
 You might say it’s our oldest — and proudest — tradition.
 Since our founding in 1928, we’ve stood on the cutting edge of bold new ideas.
 Today, that’s still where you’ll find us: creating and building for a new century.

 In 1928, the school was founded on the idea, new for its time, that business and government might become partners in promoting national prosperity and international development.
 Beginning with a $1 million endowment from the League of Masonic Clubs, GW President Cloyd H. Marvin established what was known as the School of Government, with degree programs that integrated business and politics on the national and international levels.